TheGeekOnSkates/breakaway-basic/new/notes.md

 # Known issues

 * For some reason, when you run LIST, the LIST command ends up at line...6400?
 There are only 6399 lines, so I don't get that at all.
-* The bug with the math functions is still not fixed.
+* The math bug is almost fixed; it's not printing funky garbage chars anymore, but if I do this:
-	10 INPUT A
+	10 LET A = 5
-	20 INPUT B
+	20 LET B = 7
 	30 PRINT A * B
-I can even reproduce it without variables:
-	PRINT 3.141 * 1.234
-Definitely seems to be the replace_with_* functions **EDIT:** Seems to be fixed; the issue was with get_end.
-However, I still need to test the BASIC code above.
+It crashes.
+Valgrind has not been much help yet, but hopefully, eventually, sense will come.

 * Math sucks ice :)